jhpyle/docassemble/_policies/data-privacy.md

 Jonathan Pyle is the sole administrator of the [Slack group].
 He is the only one with access to the e-mail addresses of members.
-He does not back up or make copies of the e-mail addresses.
+He does not back up or make copies of the e-mail addresses and will not share the e-mail address list with third parties.

-A few APIs are enabled on the Slack group, such as an API that connects Slack with GitHub.
+A few APIs are enabled on the Slack group, such as an API that posts messages in Slack when there is activity on GitHub.
 If an intruder obtains unauthorized access to the Slack group through an API, Jonathan Pyle will make best efforts to block the intruder's access.

 If [Slack] itself suffers a data breach, such that e-mail addresses are exposed, Jonathan Pyle will post a message in the `#general`